 The remainder of this CA grant is now being used to continue the Leventis scanning project - information can be found here: https://www.hellenicandromanlibrary.org/Campaign-News/AG-Leventis-Grant.

-The Hellenic and Roman Library is also very grateful to the Classical Association for their further support of the Library with an annual grant of £15,000.
+The Hellenic and Roman Library is also very grateful to the Classical Association for their further support of the Library with grants of £15,000 in 2021 and 2022.

 From September 2021, members (over 18) of the Classical Association are weclome to enjoy reading rights in the Library and access online resources when physically inside the library on the same terms as all library members (borrowing rights or off-site access to licensed material are not included).
 On their first visit to the Library, members should show proof of their Classical Association membership.
 This could be a credit card receipt on a phone, an email from the Secretary of the Classical Association, or any other receipt or document which displays CA membership.
 Access to the Library will be valid for the period of Classical Association membership.
 Members should be prepared to give basic personal details, such as their name, and at least one form of contact, to be added to the Library database of readers.